NERC-CEH/RMAVIS/inst/app/README.md

 The **R** **M**odular **A**nalysis of **V**egetation **I**nformation
-**S**ystem (`RMAVIS`) R Shiny web application is a tool to assist in the assignment of vegetation plot sample data to GB National Vegetation Classification units, with additional exploratory analyses.
+**S**ystem (`RMAVIS`) R Shiny web application is a tool to assist in the assignment of vegetation plot sample data to vegetation classification systems, with additional exploratory analyses.
+At present `RMAVIS` supports two vegetation classifications:

+1. The National Vegetation Classification of Great Britain (NVC).
+2. The Minnesota Native Plant Community Classification (MNNPC).

-We will update and improve `RMAVIS` over time in response to user feedback and hope it acts as a useful tool for the GB ecology and conservation community.
+We will update and improve `RMAVIS` over time in response to user feedback and hope it acts as a useful tool for the ecology and conservation community.

 ## Structure